 SECTION 8.

-The membership/nominations director of NJNS shall appoint monitors who shall act as tellers of the election.
+The Membership/Nominations Director of NJNS shall appoint monitors who shall act as tellers of the election.
 Monitors who wish to run for a position on the board must contact the Membership/Nominations Director to get proper coverage for their scheduled responsibilities at the convention. (rationale: capitalization, official title)

-Article VII
+Article VI